 Pasko Varnica is currently developing a sophisticated fantasy baseball draft package to manage auction, straight and snake drafts.
 Upon its completion, the package will be offered by Mastersball.com to its subscribers.

 Pasko started playing fantasy baseball at a local level in 1992.
-Through his association with Lawr Michaels and CREATiVESPORTS, he began competing at an expert level four years ago.
+Through his association with Lawr Michaels and CREATiVESPORTS, he began competing at an expert level in 2007.
 In 2008, Pasko won the KFFL Experts league.

 Zach Steinhorn has been playing fantasy sports since the turn of the century.
 A graduate of New York University, where he majored in Journalism, Zach served as a writer and broadcaster for WNYU Sports radio.